Research output per year

 Research activity per year

-Ian Baxter PhD(Cantab), FSAScot, FSA, FRSA, PCIfA
+Ian Baxter MA(Hons), PhD(Cantab), FSAScot, FSA, FRSA, PCIfA

-He is a Board Director and Vice-Chair of the Built Environment Forum Scotland – the national representative bodies for heritage NGOs and Scotland, and has recently finished a second term as Trustee of The Heritage Alliance (covering England's heritage NGO sector).
-He is also a Council Member (Trustee) of the Society of Antiquaries of Scotland.
-During the main Covid-19 period he has chaired the Covid Historic Environment Resilience Forum (CHERF) on behalf of BEFS and Historic Environment Scotland.
-He is also a member the Institute for Historic Building Conservation's Education, Training & Standards Committee, and has previously served on the National Trust for Scotland’s Economic & Community Development Advisory Panel, English Heritage’s Research Advisory Panel, and the ICOMOS UK Cultural Tourism Committee.
+He has previously been Vice-Chair of the Built Environment Forum Scotland (BEFS) – the national representative body for historic environment NGOs in Scotland, and a Trustee of The Heritage Alliance (covering England's heritage NGO sector).
+During the main Covid-19 period he chaired the Covid Historic Environment Resilience Forum (CHERF) on behalf of BEFS and Historic Environment Scotland.
+He has also previously served on the National Trust for Scotland’s Economic & Community Development Advisory Panel, English Heritage’s Research Advisory Panel, and the ICOMOS UK Cultural Tourism Committee.

 Internal (Heriot-Watt University)